 Phasmids can lay thousands of eggs in their lifetime.
 They lay one egg at a time and flick their abdomen to catapult the egg into the forest.
 Some will stick their eggs to the underside of leaves.

 Many phasmid eggs look similar to seeds and have a bump on top called a capitulum.
-The capitulum resembles a similar bump found on some seeds.
-Thinking they are seeds, many ants carry phasmid eggs to their underground nest to store for food.
-The ants do not harm the eggs and whilst underground the eggs stay safe from predators.
+Some large ants carry phasmid eggs to their underground nest to store for food.
+The ants eat the oily capitumum but do not harm the eggs.
+Whilst underground the eggs stay safe from predators.
 Once the nymph hatches it leaves the nest to find a tree.

 The Phasmids digital book explores the incredible features, adaptations and life cycles of Australian stick and leaf insects.